alphappy/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 With the `alternate` victory condition enabled, meeting Spinning Top in Ancient Urban will release all progressive Spinning Top checks immediately.

-### Ripplesapce minimum Ripple requirement
+### Ripplespace minimum Ripple requirement
 `logic_ripplespace_min_req` controls the number of Ripple items required for Ripplespace to be logically accessible.
-The true access requirement for Ripplespace is always having access to Ripplespace, which just requires 8 Ripple items (which sets the Ripple range to 5-9).
+The true access requirement for Ripplespace is having a *maximum* Ripple of 9.
+This requires 8 Ripple items, which would raise *minimum* Ripple to 5.
 This is the logical behavior if `logic_ripplespace_min_req` is set to `5` (its default).
 Setting it to anything higher ensures that more Ripple items are logically required to enter Ripplespace, reducing difficulty in maintaining the Ripple necessary to enter Ripplespace.